 Open Burning Permits must be obtained through the Selectmen's Office at Roxbury Town Hall.
-The Application for Open Burning of Brush on Residential Property may be downloaded from Town of Roxbury website, or obtained from Selectman’s Office and signed by the applicant.
+The Application for Open Burning of Brush on Residential Property may be downloaded HERE, or obtained from Selectman’s Office and signed by the applicant.

 Approval will only be given when presented in person and signed by the local Open Burning Official.